If you are suffering from the symptoms of an enlarged prostate, then you are more than likely looking for ways to reduce the size of your prostate.

 Treatment Options for Prostate Enlargement

 If your symptoms are mild, do not bother you too much and you do not want the side effects of medication, you may opt to monitor things, and see your doctor once a year – or sooner should your symptoms change.

 Medications to treat BPH include alpha-blockers, such as tamsulosin, which relax the neck of the bladder and the muscles of the prostate, easing and relieving the symptoms.

 However, although it works to block the activity of α-adrenergic receptors, which primarily mediate smooth muscle contraction, it has severe side effects, including erection problems and erectile dysfunction.

-- Zinc- Zinc supplements are proven to protect the prostate gland and suppress inflammation and enlargement.
+- Zinc – Zinc supplements protect the prostate gland and suppress inflammation and enlargement.

 - Boron- Strong evidence has shown that boron may play an important role in protecting men from prostate cancer.
-This powerful, yet often overlooked mineral has been proven to reduce prostate cancer risk as well as lowering PSA levels.
+This powerful, yet often overlooked mineral reduces prostate cancer risk as well as lowering PSA levels, according to some studies.

 - Pgygeum– Phytosterols found in plants produce an anti-inflammatory effect, helping to relieve the uncomfortable symptoms of BPH.